offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/K-mer_TOPIC
 ```

-A common form of DNA mutation, called genome rearrangement, is when fragile regions of DNA break apart and end up either ...
+A form of DNA mutation, called genome rearrangement, is when chromosomes go through structural changes such as ...

-* re-attaching in a different order (translocation, fission, fusion) / direction (reversal).
+* shuffling segments (translocation, fission, fusion)
-* re-attaching but after DNA repair / synthesis systems have injected a fix (duplicate).
-* re-attaching without the broken off portion / not re-attaching at all (deletion).
+* flipping direction (reversal).
+* duplicating segments.
+* deleting segments.

 When a new species branches off from an existing one, genome rearrangements are responsible for at least some of the divergence.
 That is, the two related genomes will share long stretches of similar genes, but these long stretches will appear as if they had been randomly cut-and-paste and / or randomly reversed when compared to the other.